takipi/bamboo-overops-plugin/README.md

 #### Environment ID

-The OverOps environment identifier (e.g S4567) If no value is provided here, the value provided in the global settings will be used.
+The OverOps environment identifier (e.g S4567) If no value is provided here, the default value provided in the global configuration will be used.

 #### Application Name